piddlingtuna/COMP2511_21T2/week01/README.md

 ## Code

-I have added comments to explain the code examples in this tute.
 I recommend reading them in the following order:
 1. `src/HelloWorld.java`
 2. `src/Sum.java`
 3. `src/Shouter.java`

+## Questions

+What is an IDE?

+> An integrated development environment (IDE) is a collection of programs neatly wrapped up into a single graphical user inteface (GUI) to write software.
+Common features include a text editor, a debugger, build tools, syntax highlighting, code search, code completion, integrated version control, etc. COMP2511 uses VSCode as an IDE.